Defining Objectives and Goals

 Step 7 | Book Attendee Flights

 When it comes to booking attendee flights, it’s important to have a solid plan in place to ensure that everything goes smoothly.
-To start, make sure to use a company offsite planning template that has a tracking tab for employee travel at the bare minimum.
+For distributed teams, coordinating travel is especially important to ensure everyone arrives on time and can participate fully in the retreat.
+To start, make sure to use an offsite planning template that has a tracking tab for employee travel at the bare minimum.

 Then, here are a few things to consider: